Magnesium (Mg2+) is a dietary mineral that’s required by more than 300 metabolic reactions in the body.

 From birth to adulthood, brain plasticity is active and dynamic.
 The brain interacts with the environment to make and develop new connections.

-This mineral is a co-factor to convert the amino acid tryptophan to the neurotransmitter serotonin.
+This mineral is a co-factor for converting the amino acid tryptophan to the neurotransmitter serotonin.
 The proper balance of this neurotransmitter is a determining factor for mental health and mood.

-Another mechanism magnesium can support mental health is through its interaction with the glutamate receptor N-methyl-D-aspartate (NMDA).
+Another mechanism promoting mental health occurs through the interaction of magnesium with the glutamate receptor N-methyl-D-aspartate (NMDA).
 Recent research has shown that drugs like Ketamine block the NMDA receptor and have rapid antidepressant effects.

 Sleep is the elixir of life.
-Despite the wide range of health benefits that come from getting enough sleep, more that 30% of the population suffers from sleep problems like insomnia.
+Despite the wide range of health benefits that come from getting enough sleep, more than 30% of the population suffers from sleep problems like insomnia.

 Magnesium has been shown to facilitate sleep in people with insomnia .
 Studies show that magnesium (magnesium oxide) supplementation can improve sleep time, efficiency, onset latency, and insomnia in elderly people.

 Furthermore, magnesium glycinate, a chelated form of magnesium (which means, in this case, magnesium is stuck to the amino acid glycine), has been shown to promote quality sleep.

-Magnesium and stress
+Magnesium and Physical Performance

 Can supplementation with magnesium increase physical performance?

 The scientific data suggest that magnesium supplementation may improve physical performance in people who have low levels of magnesium.
-In male athletes, there has been some positive data on performance and magnesium supplementation.
+In male athletes, there has been some positive data linking performance with magnesium supplementation.
 However, in a healthy young population, this is still up for debate.

 In the older, healthy and active population, especially in older women, magnesium supplementation appears to be helpful in increasing physical performance such as grip strength, and lower leg muscle power.